dataseyo/Zshif/index.md

 - making the notion of *robustness* more rigorous across the physical sciences, especially in QFT and stochastic/ensemble climate models.
 - making sense of what *an ontology indexed to scales* (or, per Ladyman, a *scale-relative ontology*) is supposed to mean, if there is sense to be made of it.
 - studying the behavior of laypeople and experts in discourse about some technical domain like climate science.
+- teasing out the physical significance of the large D limit of general relativity.

 A poster I presented at the PSA 2018: [Structural Realism](https://drive.google.com/file/d/15Sy7E3FPuADUNg7Ir8AZpS0IM2pwMSoo/view?usp=sharing)